Kings River above Pine Flat Reservoir

 .3

 Banzai, class III+, a big hole right of center with a wrap rock just below.
 Thread the needle between a small hole on top left and the huge hole to the right below.
-Try to avoid flipping, because a swim involves crossing a shallow rock ledge that could bruise your butt.
-At high flows, Banzai can be sneaked far left over the gravel bar that appears at low flows.
+Try to avoid flipping, because a swim involves crossing a shallow rock ledge that could bruise your posterior.
+At high flows, Banzai can be sneaked far left over the gravel bar that blocks the way at low flows.

 .4